John Worboys: Other victims

-Worboys arrest and charge was published in the media, with police appealing to the public for further information.
+Worboys' arrest and charge was published in the media, with police appealing to the public for further information.
 As a result, Victim 13 contacted police.

 Historic victims

 Victims that were unrelated to the original police investigation also emerged.

 2002

 Becki Houlston

-In 2002, Becki Houlston (who withdrew her right to anonymity), was walking to a taxi rank after a night out with friends in Bournemouth, Dorset, when she spotted a black cab, being driven by Worboys, which was unusual amongst the traditional yellow taxis in the town.
+In 2002, Becki Houlston (who withdrew her right to anonymity) was walking to a taxi rank after a night out with friends in Bournemouth, Dorset, when she spotted a black cab, being driven by Worboys, which was unusual among the traditional yellow taxis in the town.
 Houlston flagged the taxi down as it drove towards her and got in.
 During the drive to her home address, Worboys told her that he had won at the casino, passing a drink through the glass partition of the taxi.
-Whilst she didn't want to drink it, Worboys was insistent, so she took a sip.
-Arriving outside her flat, Worboys wanted to top it up with more champagne, which Houlston stated tasted 'absolutely vile and had a bitter taste to it'.
-Houlston didn't recall being sexually assaulted and the next morning, woke up with no ill effects, going to work.
-She thought nothing more of the incident until 2009, when she saw the news that Worboys would give victims champagne, telling them he'd won the lottery or at the casino.
+Whilst she did not want to drink it, Worboys was insistent, so she took a sip.

+Arriving outside her flat, Worboys wanted to top it up with more 'champagne', which Houlston stated tasted "absolutely vile and had a bitter taste to it".
+Houlston did not recall being sexually assaulted and the next morning, woke up with no ill effects, and went to work.
+She thought nothing more of the incident until 2009, when she saw the news that Worboys would give victims 'champagne', telling them he had won the lottery or at the casino.
 She saw his eyes and knew that the taxi driver who had done the same was Worboys, recalling how it sent a chill down her, knowing she was that close to him.
-This started flashbacks of the event and anxiety about her getting into taxis.
-When Houlston learnt Worboys was to be released, she was outraged and contacted a solicitor to make a statement.
-From this, the Metropolitan Police asked her to make a statement, however, the Crown Prosecution Service later told Houlston that there wasn't enough evidence to charge Worboys.
+This started flashbacks of the event and anxiety about getting into taxis.
+When Houlston learned Worboys was to be released, she was outraged and contacted a solicitor to make a statement.
+From this, the Metropolitan Police asked her to make a statement; however, the Crown Prosecution Service later told Houlston that there was not enough evidence to charge Worboys.